ibrahimjml/Next-ecommerce/README.md

 #### User Authentication:
 - **User Authentication:** Secure registration and login process with reset password option.
 Admins can manage products while users can view and purchase items.
-- **Product Management:** Admins can easily add, update, and delete products, including images, descriptions, prices, and categories.
+- **Product Management:** Admin can easily add, update, and delete products, including images, descriptions, prices, and categories.
+- **Backend APIs:** All APIs secured with JWT it authorized only for admin.
 - **Shopping Cart:** Users can add items to their cart,remove them, adjust quantities, and proceed to checkout with a straightforward user interface.
 - **Middleware:** Implement custom middleware for secure routes.
 - **Category Filtering:** Users can filter products by category to quickly find items that interest them.